Categories

 5. Involved Parents

-Both male and female parents take active roles in raising young: incubating eggs, hunting and providing food to the young, and defending the nest from predators.
+Both male and female parents take active roles in raising the young: incubating eggs, hunting and providing food to the young, and defending the nest from predators.
 Young raptors, called nestlings, are completely dependent on their parents for food, shelter, and protection.
 Once they develop flight feathers, the young birds are called fledglings.
 The fledglings practice leaving and returning to the nest, while still depending on their parents for food.

 Learn more about raptors…

-Want to learn more about raptors?
 Chances are you can find raptors in your local area!
 Raptors are found in all sorts of habitats, including forests, deserts, coastal areas, grasslands, wetlands, and even urban areas!
 Depending on where you live, you will find different species of raptors.
 Visit a local raptor center or check out your state or county’s parks and wildlife website to learn about common raptors in your area!

 Are you interested in reading more posts about amazing wildlife?
 Subscribe or follow Wild Earth Lab using the links below!